reaskearth/api/README.md

 chmod 600 ~/.reask
 ```

+### Source code
-Take a look at the Python3 example code here: https://github.com/reaskearth/api/ .
+Take a look at the Python3 example code here: https://github.com/reaskearth/api/.

 This can be downloaded by either clicking on the green **Code** button or using the `git` command as follows:

 ```
 git clone https://github.com/reaskearth/api.git reaskapi
 ```

-Once downloaded it can be run with:
+Once downloaded you can test the code by running some of the examples under the `example_code` folder:

 ```
 cd reaskapi/example_code